siliconflow/BizyAir/docs/docs/getting-started/quick-start.md

 !!! note
     You can get your API KEY from [SiliconCloud](https://cloud.siliconflow.cn/) for free.

 For the first use, you need to set your API key.
-Click the "BizyAir Key" button to launch the key setting page and set the key.
+Click on the "click to login" link for a quick setup.

 ![](./imgs/how-to-set-key.gif)